gsrohde/BioCroCppTests/README.md

 repository `gsrohde/BioCroCppTests` on GitHub.
-This consists of a few public-interface header files, several tests, a _Make_ file for building the tests, a _Doxyfile_ for configuring builds of the Doxygen documentation, and a submodule `testBML`, used in testing the use of user-created module libraries.
-Also included is a README file that tells how to use the repository's collection of files with BioCro, and finally, `README.md`, the file that you are reading.
+This consists of a few public-interface header files, several tests, a _Make_ file for building the tests, a _Doxyfile_ for configuring builds of the Doxygen documentation, and a submodule, `testBML`, used in testing the use of user-created module libraries.
+Also included is a README file that tells how to use the repository's collection of files with BioCro; and finally, `README.md`, the file that you are reading.

 ## Notes on the interface files